 Learn from someone who has been there, done that.

-I rushed out, bought a whole bunch of beads based on how I thought they looked in the package and what caught my eye.
-I knew little to nothing about bead quality.
-I had a fresh taste for beading and dove in head first.
+In the beginning we rushed out, bought a whole bunch of beads based on how we thought they looked in the package and what caught the eye.
+We knew very little to nothing about bead quality.
+We had a fresh taste for making jewelry and dove in head first.

-When I got home and removed them from their packaging I was thoroughly disappointed.
-I decided to keep them to use for practicing the techniques since there was little investment but I learned a BIG lesson through that experience, it is best to sample the goods before much investment.
+When the product made it home and were removed them from the packaging it was thoroughly disappointing.
+Not at all what was expected.
+We decided to keep them to use for practicing the techniques since there was little investment but we learned a BIG lesson through that experience, it is best to sample the goods before much investment.

 Don’t be lured into a sale or the fact that a bag of beads may only cost $1.99.
 If that’s the case then only buy 1 package and not the lot.